Major Attractions of Seven Provinces of Nepal

 • For nature lovers and wild animal enthusiasts, Chitwan National Park is a lively place to be.

-• People of multicultural background lives here showcasing diverse cultures and traditions.
+• People of multicultural backgrounds lives here showcasing diverse cultures and traditions.

 Gandaki province is one of Nepal’s essential provinces.
-Annapurna range, Manaslu, Machhapuchhre range, and Dhaulagiri range, along with many more massifs, are under Gandaki Province.
-Pokhara is the regional headquarter of Gandaki province, with Prithivi Man Singh Gurung as Governor and Krishna Chandra Nepali as the chief minister.
+Annapurna range, Manaslu, Machhapuchhre range, and Dhaulagiri range, along with many more massifs, are under Gandaki Province, also known as Province 4 of Nepal.
+Pokhara is the regional headquarters of Gandaki province, with Sita Kumari Poudel as Governor and Surrendra Raj Pandey as the chief minister.
 Comprised of 11 districts, Gandaki province covers 21504 km square area of the country.

 Furthermore, like the rest of Nepal’s provinces, Gandaki is also multiethnic, with various ethnic groups residing on the foothills and plains of Gandaki province.